-Proportion of industry workforce aged 49 and under and 50 and over, 2019, August quarter, %
+Proportion of industry workforce aged 49 and under and 50 and over, 2020, August quarter, %

-Percentage point difference in aged 50 or more 2000-2019
+Percentage point difference in aged 50 or more 2000-2020

 Shifts in gender participation has varied across industry and occupation groups.
-For many industries, there was little change in the proportion of the female workforce between 2000 to 2019.
-Industries which have seen the largest growth in the female workforce are Other Services (8.5 percentage points), Public Administration and Safety (6.8 percentage points), Rental Hiring and Real Estate Services (6.4 percentage points) and Mining (5.7 percentage points).
+For many industries, there was little change in the proportion of the female workforce between 2000 to 2020.
+Industries which have seen the largest growth in the female workforce are Other Services (8.2 percentage points), Electricity, Gas, Water and Waste Services (8.1 percentage points), Public Administration and Safety (7.5 percentage points), and Rental Hiring and Real Estate Services (5.7 percentage points).

-Among occupation groups, Managers and Professionals have seen the strongest increase in the female proportion of the workforce between 2000 and 2019, with 8.1 percentage point and 5.3 percentage point increases respectively.
+Among occupation groups, Managers and Professionals have seen the strongest increase in the female proportion of the workforce between 2000 and 2020, with 7.4 percentage point and 6.5 percentage point increases respectively.